Yarbo M Yard Robot on Kickstarter: One Robot, Four Yard Jobs, Every Season

 - Sarah H.

-The campaign has raised $2,530,231 from 613 backers, earned a Project We Love badge, and has 26 days remaining.
+The campaign has raised $2,612,695 from 636 backers, earned a Project We Love badge, and has 18 days remaining.
 Delivery is estimated for August 2026.
-The pitch is not a novelty gadget — it is a direct attempt to consolidate a garage full of single-purpose seasonal tools into one robotic platform.
+The pitch is not a novelty gadget, It is a direct attempt to consolidate a garage full of single-purpose seasonal tools into one robotic platform.

 Unlike most robotic lawn mowers, the Yarbo M yard robot on Kickstarter is not designed for a single task.
 It is built as a year-round platform, shifting from mowing to snow clearing and seasonal cleanup without replacing the core system.